Background pattern

 Do not use Timabak if you are breastfeeding.
 Timolol maleate may pass into breast milk.

-Timabak may cause dizziness, fatigue, or blurred vision, which may affect your ability to drive and operate machinery.
+Timabak may cause dizziness, fatigue, or blurred vision, which may affect your ability to drive and use machines.

 Timabak contains phosphates

-If you have severe corneal damage, treatment with phosphates, in rare cases, may cause blurred vision due to calcium accumulation.
+If you have severe corneal damage (the transparent layer on the front of the eye), treatment with phosphates, in very rare cases, may cause blurred vision due to calcium accumulation.

 Athletes

-Timabak contains a component that may cause a positive analytical result in doping control tests.
+Athletes are informed that Timabak contains a component that may result in a positive analytical result in doping tests.

 3. How to use TIMABAK 2.5 mg/ml